What are traffic counts and why are they important? 🚗🚶🏻🚦

 Municipal Traffic Counts 🚦 - As the name suggests, these are traffic counts collected via studies conducted by local municipalities and tend to be intersectional traffic counts i.e. they capture traffic going in 4 directions.
 This is a more traditional method of collecting traffic data for these, such as using people counters, camera technology, or road strips.

-Mobile Data Traffic Counts 📱 - These are counts that are modelled through using mobile location data and GPS pings from multiple unique devices.
+Mobile Data Traffic Counts 📱 - These are counts that are modelled using mobile location data and GPS pings from multiple unique devices.
 This method is relatively newer and incorporates the use of more advanced technology that allows us to derive these counts using a powerful machine learning model that is trained on trusted real-world data.
 We dive into more detail on this below. 👇🏼

-What is Municipal Traffic Counts?
+What are Municipal Traffic Counts?

 Traditionally, traffic and pedestrian counts have been sourced from municipalities and government organizations such as the Department of Transportation.
 While many larger municipalities and organizations conduct regular, statistically representative studies, other smaller municipalities and organizations conduct such studies infrequently or not at all.